 - Nonjudgementalness: I detached emotionally from information to gain objectivity.
 I understand information is just opinionated data, it says nothing about me and I needn’t take anything said personally.
 I stopped emobagging information into me or out of me, and it was no longer necessary to place value judgements on anything.
 I had realized every value judgement is relative to the frame of reference and every criticism is inherently wrong from the get go.

 - Humility: I realized the profound depths of my ignorance, and the hierarchy of assumptions on presumptions I was unknowingly making at all times.
 I became very comfortable with uncertainty, which allowed me to learn and grow along even more dimensions that were previously blocked with arrogance.

 - Claircognizance: as deeper layers of understanding unfolded in my mind, the abstract interlinking of systemic nodes was all pervasive.
 This allowed for a deep “knowing” and what I didn’t know could now be interpolated from associated knowings a lot easier.

 - Wisdom: having been through a lot, knowing much, learning like crazy daily, and honestly articulating my truth has turned into deep sagely wisdom I’m able to convey to others.

-- Mystical: allowing superimposed paradoxes, logical contradictions, and conflicting perspectives to coexist has allowed me to project a powerfully realistic reality for myself that I live in daily.
-It’s a deeply spiritual spacetime-independent “place” that’s connected along all layers of reality I’m aware of with tendrils exploring the unknown.
+- Mystical: allowing superimposed paradoxes, logical contradictions, and conflicting perspectives to coexist has allowed me to project a powerfully realistic reality for myself that I thrive within daily.
+It’s a deeply beautiful spacetime-independent “place” that’s connected along all layers of reality I’m aware of with tendrils exploring the unknown.
 It’s an inclusive philosophy which shuns the “us vs them” mentality, and it radiates profound meaning to anyone having the emotional intelligence to resonate with it.